idptools/dodo/README.md

 import dodo

 structure = dodo.read_structure("model.pdb")
-dodo.assign_regions_from_spec(structure, {"A": [("idr", 1, 40), ("folded", 41, 290)]})
+dodo.assign_regions_from_spec(structure, {"A": [("idr", 1, 40), ("folded", 41, 912)]})
 report = dodo.rebuild(structure, strategy="preset")
 ```

 `strategy="preset"` means *identify nothing, build what is already there*.
 Bounds are **1-based
-inclusive**, matching what you read off a PDB file.
-Overlaps, gaps and out-of-range bounds are
+inclusive**, matching what you read off a PDB file, and the regions must **tile the whole chain** —
+every residue belongs to exactly one.
+Overlaps, gaps and out-of-range bounds are rejected with an
-rejected with an explanation — v1 accepted all of them silently and failed later with something
+explanation naming the offending residue, where v1 accepted all of them silently and failed later
-unrelated.
+with something unrelated.

 This replaces v1's `regions_dict=` parameter.
 That took a separate, stringly-typed description of
 the structure alongside the real one, so the two could disagree; here there is one representation,